kanazaca/counter-cache/README.md

-# Counter Cache for Laravel
+# Counter Cache for Laravel - Updated 11/10/2016
 Counter Cache for Laravel

 ## Why ?